 The results of the breast reduction procedure are noticeable immediately after surgery and will continue to improve as swelling and bruising subside.
 Scars will continue to fade with time and can usually be concealed by a bra, bathing suit or low-cut top.

 Although breast reduction is considered safe for most patients, there are certain risks associated with any surgical procedure.
-Some of these risks may include loss of sensation, scarring and asymmetry, and well as general surgical risks such as infection, bleeding and reaction to anesthesia.
+Some of these risks may include: loss of sensation, scarring and asymmetry, as well as general surgical risks, such as: infection, bleeding and reaction to anesthesia.
 Most patients undergo this procedure with no serious complications.